 The Compensation Committee has reviewed and discussed the above Compensation Discussion and Analysis with management.
-Based on such review and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement for the 2023 Annual Meeting of Stockholders and incorporated by reference into the Transition Report on Form 10-KT for the nine-month transition period ended December 31, 2022.
+Based on such review and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement for the 2024 Annual Meeting of Stockholders and incorporated by reference into the Annual Report on Form 10-K for the year ended December 31, 2023.